Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 2. Structural Reinforcement:
 The brackets stiffened the attachment points, reducing deformation and improving control over the linkage motion.

-3. Anti-Overfold Fins:
+3. Anti Overfold Fins:
-Special fins were added to prevent over-rotation of panels—a problem observed during testing.
+Special fins were added to prevent over rotation of panels—a problem observed during testing.
 These fins successfully eliminated overfolding, ensuring the mechanism operated within its intended range of motion.

 Collectively, the PLA components produced one of the largest performance gains in the optimization process.